Benefits of Exercise for Addiction Recovery

 It has long been known that exercise can be a very powerful tool to help reducing stress, elevate mood, reduce anxiety and provide an overall sense of wellbeing.

 Exercising, as part of recovery, can provide a structured routine as well as providing a sense of achievement.
 Most importantly, it can really help with reducing addictive behaviours.
+If you are having a detox at home, exercise is still an essential part of recovery.

 How does exercise help someone in recovery?